phantomgodmoon/phantomgodmoon/README.md

 - 🧑‍🎓 Double major undergraduate in Mathematics and Computer Science with a minor in business, from Hong Kong University of Science and Technology
 - ➕ Mathematics is my most favourite subject, especially the Mathematical finance, statistics and probability.
+- ✈️ Travel lover.
+I have been to over 80 cities in the world.
+The favourite countries for me are definitely Canada, Australia, Japan, and Hong Kong 🥰
-- :airplane: I am also passionate in machine learning and completed all of the postgraduate level artificial inteligence courses in my university.
+- 🤖 I am also passionate in machine learning and completed all of the postgraduate level artificial inteligence courses in my university.
 - 💰 I love trading stock during my free time.
 I have hit over 4 millions HKD profit when I was 21, with 650% profit during 2019-2023.
 - 🎲 I am a professional poker player.
 Please feel free to invite me for a poker game :)
 - 👨‍💼 How to reach my CV: https://www.linkedin.com/in/marco-leung-aa17711a7/